HomerJohnston/UE-FlowYap/README.md

     - Missing or invalid audio asset data
   - Character assets which can contain one or more portraits (optionally one portrait for each mood tag)
   - Extensively configurable in project settings

-### Planned features (current work in progress):
+  - Relies on normal Unreal localization system (FText for text and localizable assets for audio)

+### Planned/Missing features:
-  - .PO Exporter for localization (exports a .PO file for all dialogue nodes in a single graph) - IN PROGRESS
+  - .PO Exporter for better localization - Short-term planned (by mid-2025).
+  - Savegame support - Long-term planned.
+All runtime data in Yap is naturally serialized (UPROPERTY) so this should not be difficult.
+  - Multiplayer features and support - Not currently planned, but may support in the future.

 &nbsp;